mpdylan/mpdylan.github.io/courses/ista130.md

 ### Who this course is for

 If you have little or no prior experience in programming, this course is for you.
 If you have substantial prior experience in programming, then this course is probably not for you (even if you are unfamiliar with Python specifically).
-If you have such experience, please contact the instructor to discuss a better course for you to take.
+You are welcome to enroll, but keep in mind that attendance and in-class work are required.

 ### Prerequisites

+This course does not require any previous programming experience, or any significant computational experience of any kind.
+However, at times we will ask you to solve problems that require basic algebra or geometry to complete.
-The prerequisite for this course is math at the level of MATH 112 (College Algebra).
+As such, the prerequisite for this course is math at the level of MATH 112 (College Algebra).

-Students who have not completed MATH 112 with a grade of C or better may enroll with the permission of the instructor; please contact me.
+If you have not completed MATH 112 (or an equivalent course at another school) with a grade of C or better, but believe that you are adequately prepared, please contact me for permission to enroll.

 ### Technical requirements

 This course requires you to write and execute Python code.
 As such, you will need a computer that can run Python.
 This generally means a computer running a conventional desktop/laptop operating system, such as Windows, Mac OS, or Linux.

-Occasionally, students want to take this course using a Chromebook.
-This is not impossible, but will require extra steps.
-My recommendation is to obtain an instance on a cloud service such as Amazon Web Services.
-If you would like to do this, contact me and I can explain the basic steps.

-## Required work
+Most importantly, you cannot run Python on a Chromebook without special measures.